Certified Family Child Care Home

 Food Program

-The Federal Child and Adult Food Program helps child and adult care programs and family or group day care homes provide nutritious food to promote wellness, healthy growth and development of young children and health and wellness of older, chronically impaired and disabled persons.
+The Federal Child and Adult Food Program (CACFP) helps child and adult care programs and family or group day care homes provide nutritious food to promote wellness, healthy growth and development of young children and health and wellness of older, chronically impaired and disabled persons.

 CACFP provides reimbursement for meals and snacks for children receiving nonresidential care in private homes licensed, registered or approved to provide family child care.